GunFightingYeti/GunFightingYeti.github.io/Assignment10/README.md

 ISC

 ## Acknowledgments
-DU's coding botcamp for teaching me almost everything that I know<br>
+DU's coding bootcamp for teaching me almost everything that I know<br>
 The Best Friends Gang for helping me when I got stuck